furiousai/FuriousAI/content/authors/kirill-vasin/_index.md

 - Author
 ---
 ### About me
-I have a Bachelor's degree in a Financial Management and Master's degree in Data Science.
+I have a bachelor's degree in Financial Management and a master's degree in Data Science.
-During my last year University I had become so much fascinated with programming that I decided to start my own startup related to cryptocurrencies.
+During my last year at University I had become so much fascinated with programming that I decided to start my own startup related to cryptocurrencies.
 I have spent about nine months building a multicurrency cryptowallet with Telegram messenger as an interface.
 Unfortunately, this venture was not successful since I had no actual idea how to build software products, and I was too busy learning and building stuff.

-Right after University I have spent about half a year working as a freelance Python programmer and data scientist.
+Right after receiving my master's degree I have spent about half a year working as a freelance Python programmer and data scientist.
 During that period I realized that all the ML projects I participated in were lacking a lot of good practices which were coming as a normal state of things in software projects.
 So I jumped into studying the field of Reproducible ML and ML Pipelines and started applying ideas from there in my projects.
 By that time I joined SEMrush as a Data Scientist in a Core Department.
 Reproducible pipelines and applying of MLOps practices have proved to be very helpful in providing a business with effective ML-based solutions, so I gave talks on that topic on [PiterPy 2019](http://localhost:1234/talk/pycon_belarus_2020/) and [PyCon Belarus 2020](http://localhost:1234/talk/pycon_belarus_2020/) (talks were held in Russian language).

 Now I'm building a Data Science Team in SEMrush and diving into a field of Project Management.